Random Variables - Continuous

 A Random Variable is a set of possible values from a random experiment.

-Example: Tossing a coin: we could get Heads or Tails.
+We could get Heads or Tails.

-Let's give them the values Heads=0 and Tails=1 and we have a Random Variable "X":
+Let's give them the values Heads=0 and Tails=1 and we have a Random Variable X:

 In short: